Dane castle 1

 Always follow best management practices before you undertake any kind of pruning action.
 Here are a few key factors to consider:

 • Decide on your prune date.
-Discuss this with your Fall Creek Grower Support for you specific region.
+Discuss this with your Fall Creek Grower Support for your specific region.

 • Remove all feeding of your plant two to three weeks before the prune date.
 You will only be irrigating with pH treated water.